AdobeDocs/campaign-classic.fr-FR/help/delivery/using/publication-templates.md

 ### Publication {#publication}

-Publication involves generating the output document in the form of a file, if the type selected is **[!UICONTROL File]**.
+La publication consiste à générer le document de sortie sous la forme d&#39;un fichier.
+Pour cela, vous devez sélectionner le type **[!UICONTROL Fichier]**.

 ![](assets/d_ncs_content_model2.png)

 Les options de publication disponibles sont les suivantes :

-* Le jeu de caractères d’encodage du fichier de sortie peut être forcé via le **[!UICONTROL Encoding]** champ.
-Le jeu de caractères Latin 1 (1252) est utilisé par défaut.
+* Il est possible de forcer le jeu de caractères d&#39;encodage du fichier en sortie à partir du champ **[!UICONTROL Codage]**.
+Le jeu de caractères Latin 1 (1252) est le mode par défaut.
-* Cette **[!UICONTROL Multi-file generation]** option active un mode de publication de document spécial.
-Cette option consiste à renseigner une balise de partitionnement au début de chaque page du document de sortie.
-La génération du contenu génère un fichier pour chaque balise de partitionnement renseignée.
-Ce mode est utilisé pour générer des mini-sites à partir d’un bloc de contenu. for more on this, refer to [Multi-file generation](#multi-file-generation).
+* The **[!UICONTROL Multi-file generation]** option activates a special document publication mode.
+This option consists of populating a partitioning tag at the beginning of each page of the output document.
+Generating the content will produce a file for each populated partitioning tag.
+This mode is used to generate mini-sites from a content block. for more on this, refer to [Multi-file generation](#multi-file-generation).
-* Le **[!UICONTROL Location]** champ contient le nom du fichier de sortie.
-Le nom peut être composé de variables afin de générer un nom de fichier automatique.
+* Le champ d&#39;édition **[!UICONTROL Localisation]** contient le nom du fichier en sortie.
+Le nom peut être construit à partir de variables afin de générer un nom de fichier automatique.

    A variable is populated with the following format: **`$(<xpath>)`, where `<xpath>` is the path of a field of the publication template data schema.